-This International Recommendation applies to quantitative breath alcohol analysers which are instruments that automatically measure the mass concentration of alcohol in exhaled human breath representative of the alcohol impregnation of the subject.
+This International Recommendation applies to quantitative breath alcohol analysers which are instruments that automatically measure the mass concentration of alcohol in exhaled human breath representative of the level of alcohol intoxication of the subject.

-However, for the purpose of this recommendation, only ethanol is considered as alcohol.
+For the purpose of this recommendation, only ethanol is considered as alcohol.